All Guides

 Receive Confirmation

-You'll receive confirmation of your PSEO enrollment, usually via email.
-This includes your student ID, course schedule, and next steps for orientation.
+You get an email confirming your PSEO enrollment.
+It includes your student ID, class schedule, and next steps for orientation.

 3